-Beta-2 microglobulin is a protein that is found on the surface of nearly all the cells in the body.
-The protein is shed by the cells into the blood, especially the B lymphocytes and tumor cells.
-Protein is also present in most body fluids.
-The levels of protein present rise with conditions that increase cell production or destruction, or trigger a response from the immune system.
+Beta-2 microglobulin is a protein found on the surface of various cells in the body, including B lymphocytes and tumor cells.
+It is released into the blood and other body fluids.
+Elevated levels of this protein are associated with conditions that increase cell production, destruction, or stimulate an immune response.
 This test measures the presence of beta-2 microglobulin in the blood.
 Beta-2 microglobulin is present in high levels in the blood with cancers like multiple myeloma, lymphoma, and other inflammatory infections and disorders like

 HIV and